Brief biographies of kings, queens, nobles, clergymen and commoners who play a part in Richard’s history:

 inherited title to the English crown through the second and fourth sons of his illustrious predecessor, and that the three Henry’s – that is the IV, V and VI – had a lesser claim.
 (Note: Other members of the aristocracy were also descended through John of Gaunt.
 These included the numerous members of the Beaufort clan – Dukes of Somerset – and the Holland family – Dukes of Exeter.

-However, all remained descendents of the third son of Edward III, a fact trumped by York’s descent through the second son.)
+However, all remained descendants of the third son of Edward III, a fact trumped by York’s descent through the second son.)

 daughter.
 Charles also died in 1422, and Henry’s infant son, Henry VI, inherited both the English and French crowns as a result.